 § 663.421 Where do Tribes send their audit reports?

-Any required audits must be submitted to the Federal Audit Clearinghouse pursuant to OMB procedures, with a copy provided to the agency from which funds have been provided.
+Any required audits must be submitted to the Federal Audit Clearinghouse pursuant to OMB procedures with a copy provided to the agency from which funds have been provided.

 Non-Duplication

 § 663.425 If a Tribe receives 23 U.S.C.
 202 funding under a compact and funding agreement, is it entitled to enter into a separate program agreement with the Secretary for such funds?